yourpurebredpuppy logo

 That will catch him by surprise.
 He might even wobble a bit since there is no longer a tight leash to brace against.
 Take advantage of his surprise by quickly pulling him toward you just enough to make him take a couple of steps.

-Keep walking.... that's the key to getting a balky pup to start moving.
+Walk, walk, walk.... that's the key to getting a balky pup to start moving.
 He's attached to the leash, so if you keep moving, he has to move also.

-By alternately loosening, tightening, and loosening the leash, as you keep walking slowly, you'll be able to move the dog in the same direction you're walking, a few steps at a time.
+By alternately loosening, tightening, and loosening the leash, as you keep walking slowly, you'll be able to move the pup in the same direction you're walking, a few steps at a time.
 Yes, it will be a bit herky-jerky for him, but that won't last long.

 Now on to real leash training!